NeilSWells/iolairPanelMeter/README.md

 There are two PCBs that make up the panel meter, the main panel and a carrier for the 7 segment display,

 Board Manufacture.zip contains the Gerber files to have the boards made.
 The files are formatted to match the requirements of JLC https://jlcpcb.com/

+Drag the gerber zip into the JLC website.
+Almost all the defaults that they use are good.
+The boards should be 1.6mm thick, my preference is for ENIG gold finish.

 The main panel zip includes the CSV files needed to have the smd components added at source.